QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 a = b + m * q
 @

-We are using one of the notation below
+We are using one of the notations below

 <div>
 \[